mjk257/uds/README.md

 To ingest new data, first navigate to the python directory and run
 ### `pip install -r requirements.txt`

+Next, ensure your .env file is setup correctly either with the production Atlas connection string or `mongodb://localhost:27017` for local connection.

 Then, if using PowerShell, in the same directory run
 ### ` ./cities.py ; ./rpp.py ; ./climate.py`